-You won’t find these tickets on sale at kiosks or newsstands, but at the Firenze Santa Maria Novella train station, you can buy it at the ticket office or the vending machines operative all day.
+You won’t find these tickets on sale at kiosks or newsstands, but at the Firenze Santa Maria Novella train station, you can buy them at the ticket office or the vending machines operating all day.

 Your Florence To Rome Train Journey

 During your trip from Florence to Rome by train you can buy snacks, drinks, and light meals on board.
 They are quite expensive, so if you can, either bring your food from home or buy it in the city or at the station before taking the train.
 At Firenze Santa Maria Novella there is Sapori & Dintorni Store with a nice section of ready meals from where you can buy a rich salad, roasted chicken, grilled veggies, fish, and more.

 Obviously, if you are not traveling on eating time, you can always wait to arrive in Rome and have lunch or dinner on the fantastic terrace of Termini station, in one of the lovely restaurants of Tiburtina station, or any of the delicious restaurants in Rome.

 On the train, you can place your luggage either on the space above your head, between seats if you carry a small trolley that can fit, or at the ends of your carriages if you have larger suitcases.
 The latter is unsupervised, so you might not want to leave your laptop inside, although it’s pretty safe.

 Is there a high-speed train from Florence to Rome?

 Yes, both Trenitalia and Italo Trento provide high-speed trains from Florence to Rome.
 They are very frequent and prices depend on the day, the time, and the railway company.